faduzin/customer-spending-patterns/README.md

 ```
 This modular design allowed me to efficiently call functions across experiments, keeping the main scripts clean and focused on the analysis rather than repetitive code.

+The repository is organized with dedicated folders for notebooks, scripts, and outputs, ensuring a clean and navigable project layout.

 ### Exploratory Data Analysis

 The exploratory analysis was conducted in the notebook [01_exploratory_analysis.ipynb](notebooks\01_exploratory_analysis.ipynb), starting with importing the dataset and using the ``dataframe_info`` function to inspect its structure.
 This step helped identify duplicates, missing values, and general characteristics of the data.